MeghaGajbhiye/PSFT-Workshop/Lab600/LabGuide600.md

 2. Create Template
 3. Create Environment

 Topology defines the infrastructure layout that will be created on Oracle Cloud by Cloud Manager.
+An administrator defines a template for creating an environment.
+The topology is encapsulated inside the template.

+Users can select a template, override topologies, change any attributes, if needed and provision PeopleSoft environments on demand.
+Users are allowed to perform actions on a running environment, such as stop, view details, create new template from it, and so on.

 ## Part 1